altsan/os2-wnnim/README.md

  * `ROMKAN_TABLE`: Indicates a custom romaji input conversion table to be used.
     If this value includes a path specifier, it is taken as the fully-qualified name of the conversion table file.
-If it contains a filename only (maximum allowed length 49 characters), that file is assumed to be located under the usual FreeWnn configuration file directory (determined as described above), in the subdirectory `<lang>\rk`.
-If not defined, the default FreeWnn romaji conversion table (`mode` in the aforementioned directory) will be used.
+If it contains a filename only, that file is assumed to be located under the usual FreeWnn configuration file directory (determined as described above), in the subdirectory `<lang>\rk` (in this case the name of the file without the path cannot be longer than 49 characters).
+If this environment variable is not defined, the default FreeWnn romaji conversion table (`mode` in the aforementioned directory) will be used.

 Limitations